Summary: in this tutorial, you will learn how to use the SQL LIKE

 LIKE '%ch%' | match a string that contains ch |

-LIKE 'Le_' | match a string that starts with Le and is followed by one character e.g., Les, Len… |
+LIKE 'Le_' | match a string that starts with Le and is followed by one character e.g., Les , Len … |

 LIKE '_uy' | match a string that ends with uy and is preceded by one character e.g., guy |

-LIKE '%are_' | match a string that contains are and ends with one character |
+LIKE '%are_' | match a string that includes the string are and ends with one character. |

-LIKE '_are%' | match a string that contains are , starts with one character, and ends with any number of characters |
+LIKE '_are%' | match a string that include the string are , starts with one character, and ends with any number of characters. |

-NOT LIKE
+NOT LIKE #

-To negate the LIKE
+To negate the result of a LIKE

 operator, you use the NOT